Lab 10: Character Display

 Displaying text is an important function of a video controller.
 Dedicated circuits are often used to facilitate the display of text characters on a screen.
 To display text on our VGA display, we will organize the 640x480 display area into larger “tiles” where each tile represents a character location.
 In this lab, the size of each character is 8 pixels wide and 16 pixels high.
 Mapped onto a 640x480 display, this font will display 80 text characters in each line (i.e., 640 pixels for each row divided by 8 columns per character) and 30 lines (i.e., 480 lines divided by 16 pixels per character, 480 / 16).
 The layout of the 80 x 30 character screen is shown below.

 When drawing text characters on the screen, we will refer to several coordinate systems.
-The first coordinate system is the “display” coordinate system used for locating individual pixels on the display (i.e., 640x480).
+The first coordinate system is the display coordinate system, used for locating individual pixels on the display (i.e., 640x480).
 The top left pixel of the display is labeled (0,0), and the lower right pixel of the display is (639,479).
-The pixel_x and pixel_y outputs from the VGA controller reference this display coordinate system.
+The pixel_x and pixel_y outputs from the VGA timing controller reference this display coordinate system.

-There is also a coordinate system, called the “character” coordinate system, for specifying a character position on the display (i.e., the 80x30 character layout shown in the previous figure).
+The character coordinate system is used to specify the location of characters on the screen (i.e., the 80x30 character layout shown above).
 The top left character position is (0,0), and the lower right character is (79,29).
 Every pixel in the display is mapped to one of these characters.
 To convert the x coordinate of a pixel into its corresponding character column is done by dividing the x pixel value by 8 without rounding.
 To convert the y coordinate of a pixel into the corresponding character row is done by dividing the y pixel value by 16 (again without rounding).
-For example, the pixel (138, 312) in the display coordinate system will map to the character located at character position 17, 19 (i.e., 138/8, 312/16).
-The location of this character in the coordinate system is highlighted in the above figure.
+For example, the pixel (x=35, y=41) in the display coordinate system will map to the character located at character position (4, 2) (i.e., 35/8, 41/16), which contains the ‘T’ in the figure above.

 This division can easily be done in digital hardware by taking the top seven bits of pixel_x for the x-character location, and taking the top five bits of pixel_y for the y-character location.
 The following SystemVerilog code demonstrates how to generate the character positions from the pixel positions: